Gardezi (surname)

 Gardezi (also spelled Gardezy or Gardizi) refers to someone whose origin can be traced back to the city of Gardez in Afghanistan.

-There have been a few known Sayyid families from Gardez who migrated to different parts of Pakistan.
+There have been a few known Gerdezi families from Gardez who migrated to different parts of Pakistan.
 Their descendants still carry the surname Gardezi.
-Sayyid Gardezi community are traditionally the descendants of Sayyid Muhammad Shah Yusaf Gardezi.
-Mostly Sayyid Gardezi are living in Azad Kashmir and Multan, Pakistan.
+Gardezi community are traditionally the descendants.
+Mostly Gardezi are living in Azad Kashmir and Multan, Pakistan.

-Same as the Sayyid who carry the surname "Bukhari".
+Same as the ones who carry the surname "Bukhari".
 Bukhara today is in Uzbekistan.
-Most Sayyid Bukhari are traditionally descendants of Imam Ali Naqi so they can be called Naqvi too.